Charles Ponzi – Boston Swindler

 Read More: 15 Tales Of Lost Ponzi Riches (Business Blunders)

 Countless scams later, you never hear anyone say they got taken in a Madoff scheme.
-Even after Bernie Madoff took investors for billions they still call his crime a Ponzi scheme.
+Even after Bernie Madoff took investors for so much more, they still call it a Ponzi scheme.

 Typically, these frauds require a charmer with remarkable sales skills.
 Someone who smiles at adversity and oozes delusional confidence.
+Someone like a CEO.
 Someone like Charlie Ponzi.

 Ponzi’s father was an Italian army general who sent him to a French boarding school.
 There, he cultivated aristocratic airs.
 He immigrated to the U.S. in 1903.